Compassion for the Unseen

 "In the same way, let your light shine before others, that they may see your good deeds and glorify your Father in heaven" (Matthew 5:16).

-It's pretty clear here, so why do people of faith sometimes remain stagnant ... isolated ... blind to those who need it most?
+It's pretty clear here what Jesus asks us to do, so why do people of faith remain stagnant ... isolated ... blind to those who need it most?

-One reason might be because it's hard to help someone if there's no easy solution or not a quick fix.
+One reason might be because it's hard to help someone if there's no easy solution.
 But I don't believe God is telling us to eradicate homelessness, or any other major issue for that matter.
-Rather, I feel like he's saying it's our job to have COMPASSION for the one, regardless if we "see" their pain or not.
+Rather, I feel like he's saying it's our job to have COMPASSION for one person, regardless if we fully understand their pain or situation.

 Compassion for ONE lasts way longer than a facebook video anyway.